 A hundred years ago, pinking seam allowances (SAs) was the seam finish of choice for the home sewer.

 When you pink, those zigzag edges are cut on the bias.
-And the bias doesn’t fray!
+And the bias doesn’t fray (easily).

 There are two ways you can pink your SAs…

-Personally, I love the look of stitched & pinked!
-To me, it is just prettier!
+Personally, I love the look of stitched + pinked edge or seam!
+To me, it’s just prettier!
 And it suggests that someone put an extra bit of love into the making of a garment!